Installation#

 Using a virtual environment for installing packages provides isolation of dependencies, easier package management, easier maintenance, improved security, and improved development workflow.

-Here below we provide two options to set up a virtual environment, using venv or conda (recommended).
+We provide two options to set up a virtual environment: using venv or conda (recommended).

 With conda: